KnowledgeCaptureAndDiscovery/somef/README.md

 - **Citation**: Preferred citation(s) as the authors have stated in their readme file.
 SOMEF recognizes Bibtex, Citation File Format files and other means by which authors cite their papers (e.g., by in-text citation).
 For CITATION.cff files, SOMEF now generates two separate entries: one for the software tool and another for the preferred citation (if available).
 This ensures metadata like DOI or version is correctly assigned to each entity.
 SOMEF now performs citation reconciliation: scholarly publications (articles) are assigned in codemeta to `referencePublication`, while the software itself is credited in `creditText`.
 (See https://somef.readthedocs.io/en/latest/output/#codemeta-format).
+When using `-e`, publication metadata is enriched via OpenAlex.
 We recognize the following properties:
   - Title: Title of the publication
   - Author: list of author names in the publication
   - URL: URL of the publication